kemitchell/west-span-agreement/scenarios/README.md

 Scenario Files
 ==============

-Scenario files describe a specific sets of circumstances and desired resulting outcomes under the agreement, with references and optional commentary supporting those conclusions.
+Scenario files describe a specific sets of circumstances and desired resulting outcomes under the agreement, with authorities and optional commentary supporting those conclusions.

 Lawyers may think of scenarios as hypothetical cases played out under the agreement.
 Programmers may think of scenarios as acceptance tests.